-The Madison American Advertising Federation is JMU’s only student advertising organization and a student chapter of the American Advertising Federation.
-The American Advertising Federation (AAF) is the oldest national advertising trade association, representing 40,000 professionals in the advertising industry.
-Through its college chapters, the AAF provides advertising students with real-world case studies and recruitment connections to corporate America.
-Every year the AAF sponsors the National Student Advertising Competition (NSAC).
-MAAF is JMU’s competing team for the annual NSAC, the premier student advertising competition, which provides students with an intense, firsthand experience.
-NSAC clients have included industry leaders such as Coca-Cola, American Airlines, and Toyota.
-The AAF’s college chapter program gives you the chance to belong to a professional organization of students who have a curiosity about the world of advertising and a passionate desire to join the industry.
-James Madison University’s college chapter provides you with the opportunity to gain recognition, network with professionals, build experience, receive professional advice and have access to important tools and resources.
-We are more than just a club - we are a student agency.
-To learn more please visit jmuadclub.weebly.com or email email@example.com
+The Madison American Advertising Federation (MAAF) is JMU’s only student advertising organization and a student chapter of the American Advertising Federation (AAF), the oldest national advertising trade association, representing 40,000 advertising professionals.
+Every year, a team from JMU’s MAAF competes in the AAF’s National Student Advertising Competition (NSAC), an intense, first-hand experience working on real-world case studies for companies such as Coca-Cola, American Airlines and Toyota.
+As a member of MAAF, you’ll have meet students who share your curiosity about the world of advertising and passionate desire to join the industry.
+We offer opportunities to gain recognition, network with professionals, build experience, receive professional advice and have access to important tools and resources.
+We are more than just a club: We are a student agency.

 The Madison Economics Club is a student governed and maintained organization that sponsors lectures, workshops, and travel events of interest to students and faculty.
 Lecturers are arranged to address relevant economic, business, and political related issues.
 We also plan to take informative trips to private and public institutions such as a Federal Reserve Bank for events such as the Fed Challenge.
 Any student may become a member of the Madison Economics Club.

 The Madison Investment Fund is a student-run equity investment fund that manages a portion of the JMU endowment.
-We hold seminars for our members and the JMU community covering financial theory and application, current events and professional development.
+The Fund focuses on providing students with a real-world, professional forum to learn the fundamentals of investments and basics of financial theory while fulfilling the fiduciary duties associated with diligent portfolio management.
+Seminars are offered for members and the JMU community covering financial theory and application, current events and professional development.